KarolYan1215/karolyan1215.github.io/_pages/about.md

 *   **Photography and Traveling**: One of my favorite ways to relax is to travel to new places.
 *   **Fitness**: I go to the gym regularly to stay physically active.
-*   **Deep Conversations**: I enjoy discussing philosophy and scientific problems with people.
+*   **Deep Conversations**: I really enjoy discussing philosophy and scientific problems with people.